MikailaAkeredolu/exam1-redo/README.md

   - Q9 Create a static method that checks and prints weather a year such as 2023 or 2024 is a leap year or not!

   - Q10  Create a new branch to work on question number 10.
 When done merge the branch to Main/Master.
-     - In the new branch, create a method that scans for any 3 values of these specific data types :
+     - In the new branch, create a static method that scans for any 3 values of these specific data types :
      - **Integer, Double and String**.
      - Your method's job is to simply print out the result as seen and formatted below:
 ```